Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Normally, over 100 square inches of surface area would be good, but there’s just something about this 92 square inch racket that provides good balance and even weight distribution.

-However, you do get what you pay for and in this instance it’s a racket that will last about one year or so.
+However, you do get what you pay for and in this instance it’s a racquet that will last about one year or so.

 While the nylon strings are good, kids are tough on just about everything, and these strings will likely break after about a year of use.